IBM/BlockchainNetwork-CompositeJourney/README.md

 * Enter `admin@my-network` as the card name.
 * Select `never use namespaces` when asked whether to use namespaces in the generated API.
 * Select `No` when asked whether to secure the generated API.
+* Select `No` when asked whether to enable authentication with Passport.
 * Select `Yes` when asked whether to enable event publication.
 * Select `No` when asked whether to enable TLS security.